 Let me say up front that I do not like the style of “Charlie Hebdo”, so I don’t buy that magazine.
 But I am an adamant defender of freedom of expression.
 The attack and the killings at the magazine’s offices are nothing less than a crime against humanity.

-As the extreme impact of the crime on human civilisation began to sink in, I began to think of what might be proposed as measures to protect humanity from senseless acts like this.
+As the extreme impact of the crime against human civilisation began to sink in, I began to think of what might be proposed as measures to protect humanity from senseless acts like this.